lvnam0801/Assignment1-for-AI/README.md

 > The Data will be loaded in load_data.py srcipt file.

-> Plase set configuration match with that format to make new level in game.
+> Please set the configuration to match that format to make new levels in the game